State and Local Climate and Energy Program

 - Downtown Bike Share System & Energy-Efficient Streetlight Upgrade

 - Hailey Government Capacity Building

 The City of Hailey is building on existing commercial and residential energy audits and an energy efficiency retrofit program funded by the Idaho Office of Energy Resources.
 Hailey is expanding funding for the program to provide additional audits and retrofits and is also funding renewable energy system rebates to three individuals per grant cycle.
 The project includes biannual community workshops on 1) ways to improve energy efficiency and information on existing financial incentives and 2) ways to implement small-scale renewable energy systems.

 Hailey is also demonstrating the benefits of green building for the community by capitalizing on an approved plan for a LEED-certified interpretive center at the Hailey Rodeo Park, located at Hailey's city entrance.
 By working through perceived barriers about the cost and difficulty of building green, the demonstration project will help encourage higher building standards for future city and community development projects.
 This demonstration project involves extensive stakeholder outreach to enrich community understanding of green building concepts.
-Outreach includes: an interpretive exhibit that at the new center on how the project achieved LEED certification and GHG reductions, and why those reductions are important; newsletter updates, media releases; and on-site demonstrations and tours.
+Outreach includes: an interpretive exhibit at the new center on how the project achieved LEED certification and GHG reductions and why those reductions are important; newsletter updates; media releases; and on-site demonstrations and tours.

 Hailey is alleviating landfill capacity pressures and encouraging better waste management by implementing the following:

 - Deconstruction/Material Salvage – Hailey will increase the capacity of the Building Material Thrift Store to do the deconstruction and salvage work associated with big commercial or multifamily housing projects.

 - Plastic Bag Source Reduction – Hailey will continue the EPA materials management grant project focused on source reduction of plastic bags (called “Just Bag It!”).